 Our Chapter’s stream team recently adopted Ben’s Branch stream located within the Cardinal Valley Natural Habitat Restoration Project (from now on referred to as Cardinal Valley), in Webb City, Missouri.
 Ben’s Branch stream is a second order intermittent stream.
 It joins Center Creek, a fifth order stream within the Spring River Watershed Basin.
 This watershed area is within the Oronogo-Duenweg Mining Belt, abandoned and left contaminated by tons of mining waste, left in uncovered piles.
 Runoff from these piles has entered groundwater and surface streams, contaminating them with lead, zinc and cadmium.
 Over the last few years, the Environmental Protection Agency, Missouri Department of Natural Resources and Webb City, teamed up to clean, reclaim, and return the land to a more natural habitat.
 Northwestern sections of the restoration area include a wetland area near Center Creek that will help remove zinc and other heavy metals from the effluent water leaving the Center Creek Wastewater Treatment Plant and then running into Center Creek.

-Chert Glades Chapter will actively monitor the health of Ben’s Branch stream as part of the Missouri Stream Team program.
-We will perform biological, physical and chemical monitoring.
+Chert Glades Master Naturalist actively monitor the health of Ben’s Branch stream as part of the Missouri Stream Team Program.
+We perform biological, physical and chemical monitoring.
 Physical and chemical aspects of water are frequently used to assess the health of a stream or determine the degree of pollution at the time a sample is collected.
-In order to track water quality over a period of time, we will also conduct biological monitoring, looking for living things such as stoneflies, dragonflies, mayflies, water beetles, and many other organisms that show sensitivity or tolerance to pollution.
+In order to track water quality over a period of time, we also conduct biological monitoring, looking for living things such as stoneflies, dragonflies, mayflies, water beetles, and many other organisms that show sensitivity or tolerance to pollution.
 Click this link to review our testing results and meet some of our volunteers: https://sites.google.com/site/bensbranchwaterqualitytesting/home